yuzie007/mpltern/docsrc/notes_for_implementation.rst

 *y*-ticks at the right side.
 The keywords ``fraction`` and ``pad`` determine the position of the colorbar, which we specify by hand.
-Following to this behavior, Mpltern does NOT automatically position the colorbar but requests users to do by hand.
+Following to this behavior, mpltern does NOT automatically position the colorbar but requests users to do by hand.

 Interactive Modes